lampros-m/aggrid-datatable/README.md

 <a name="overview"></a>
 ## 1. Overview

-Creates a polling based grid using JS package: https://www.ag-grid.com/
+Creates a polling based datatable grid using JS package: https://www.ag-grid.com/

 <a name="run"></a>
 ## 2. How to run